zbyju/obsidian/3. Complex notes/Databases/Object Relational Databases.md

 - abstract data types

 # Reference to an object (REF)
-It is a pointer or a link to another object in the database.
+It is a pointer or a link to a row object in the database.
+REF can be used to obtain, examine and update the object.

 ## PostgreSQL
 ### User data types: